yashgokulgandhizeus/TraineeManagement/README.md

 ## 🔥 What it does

-* **Manages Profiles:** Built-in endpoints to add, view, update, and delete trainee data.
+* **Manages Profiles:** Built-in endpoints to add, view trainee data.
 * **Ready to Test:** Comes with a `.http` file, so you can test the API endpoints directly inside VS Code or Visual Studio without needing Postman.
-* **Environment Ready:** Has separate setup files for development and production so nothing breaks when moving to a live server.
+* **In memory database** currently it is having in memory database so state will not be remembered when refreshed

 ---